chuangcaleb/obsidian-fountain-editor/docs/basic/design-guidelines.md

 This is so that:

-1. This Obsidian plugin will have less trouble in parsing and styling your markdown file.
+1. This Obsidian plugin will have less trouble/complexity because it doesn't have to figure out which regions are fountain, and which are not.
 2. You'll be able to directly integrate with other Fountain-related tools with the same file (reference)!

 A written comparison between writing in `.md` files vs in `.fountain` files is [coming soon](https://github.com/chuangcaleb/obsidian-fountain-editor/issues/1).